 Things to see on a road trip from Chicago to Denver

 The Midwest states are often unfairly dismissed as 'flyover states', but there's plenty to see on the road trip from Chicago to Denver if you know what you're looking for.
 These are some of the places you won't want to miss out on:

-- Red Rocks Park and Amphitheatre: A red-rock-turned-amphitheater and a popular live music venue
+- Red Rocks Park and Amphitheater - A red-rock-turned-amphitheater and a popular live music venue.